Impact

 Risk and Exploitability

-With a CVSS score of 8.7, the vulnerability is considered high severity, but the EPSS score is below 1%, indicating that exploit attempts are rare at present.
+With a CVSS score of 8.7, the vulnerability is considered high severity, but the EPSS score is 10%, indicating that exploit attempts are more common.
 The vulnerability is not listed in the CISA KEV catalog, suggesting no known widespread exploitation.
-The attack vector is likely local to the server through legitimate git push operations, and an attacker must have push access to the target repository to exploit the flaw.
+Based on the description, the likely attack vector is local via legitimate git push operations, requiring an attacker to have push access to the target repository.

 OpenCVE Enrichment